-Homeless people in Oxford have been threatened with fines of up to £2,500 for putting their possessions in shop doorways.
+Homeless people in Oxford have been threatened with fines of up to £2,500.
+This is for putting their possessions in shop doorways.
 On twitter the Labour Council said bags had blocked fire escapes posing risk to workers inside.
 They were working closely with homelessness charities spending £1.4m a year.

 News of the fines hit headlines worldwide.
 But Oxford Council doesn’t appear to be embarrassed by the attention it’s getting.

 Young people are drawn to Oxford known for its spires, prestigious universities and affluence.
 However, the Council does not want the image of homeless people on the streets to stop the visitors.